open-mmlab/mmdetection/docs/tutorials/1_exist_data_model.md

 ```

-The cityscapes annotations have to be converted into the coco format using `tools/convert_datasets/cityscapes.py`:
+The cityscapes annotations need to be converted into the coco format using `tools/convert_datasets/cityscapes.py`:

 ```shell
 pip install cityscapesscripts